 The Food Chain

 It’s also important to consider that factory farming is not part of any longstanding tradition.
 Our farming now looks nothing like it did even 100 years ago.
-And farming in general is a major departure from the hunting and gathering era of human history, which was rooted in needs that no longer exist*.
+Farming in general is a major departure from the hunting and gathering era of human history, which was rooted in needs that no longer exist in most parts of the world.

 As books like Why We Love Dogs, Eat Pigs, and Wear Cows and The World Peace Diet explain, our current food system is primarily fueled by habit, convenience, and financial incentives.